thnnx/Cricket_Batting_Records/README.md

 # Overview
 This project was created for my preparation on focusing on data analyst roles.
-This helped me practice and apply all the skills I've learned from Data Analysis courses and tutorials.
-The project will focus on Data Cleaning using Python and Data Transformation and Visualization using Power BI.
+This will help me practice and apply all the skills I've learned from Data Analysis courses and tutorials.
+The project will focus on data cleaning, transformation and visualization using Python, Power BI and other tools.

-The data sourced from sports website [ESPN Cricket section](https://www.espncricinfo.com/records/highest-career-batting-average-282910) and tutorial from a youtube channel (Ryan & Matt Data Science) on data analysis.
-Data contains a records of highest career batting average in history.
+The data was sourced from sports website [ESPN Cricket section](https://www.espncricinfo.com/records/highest-career-batting-average-282910).
+It contains records of highest career batting average in history of Cricket.
 It consists of players name and their country, years and matches played, and personal cricket records.

 Through a series of Python scripts, I explore key questions such as average career length of the player, batting strike rate, players who played the most and number of players per country